 I know caraway is one of those 'love it' or 'hate it' herbs, but if you love rye bread with caraway or cheese with caraway, you'll love these gnocchi!
 Caraway is similar in taste to anise, fennel and cumin.
 The caraway seeds are first toasted and then pulverized.
 If you don't like caraway, you could start with half the recommended amount or even omit it all together.
-The soup would still be wonderful with plain gnocchi which you could even buy.
+The soup would still be wonderful with plain gnocchi which you could buy already made in the pasta section of your grocery store.

 1 tablespoon olive oil